YinHK-gameDev/unity-learn/lighting/Lightmapping/README.md

-> The data baked into lightmaps cannot change at runtime.
+> The data baked into **lightmaps cannot change at runtime**.
 Real-time lights can be overlaid and used additively on top of a lightmapped scene, but cannot interactively change the lightmaps themselves.

 **Unity provides the following lightmappers for generating lightmaps:**